+Are you a victim, or are you facing false accusations of domestic violence?
 Domestic violence is a serious criminal charge in Texas and can have a lasting impact on your life.
 A conviction may result in severe penalties, including prison, heavy fines, and a permanent criminal record.
-At Pennington Law, we have handled hundreds of criminal cases and offer a wealth of legal knowledge and experience that we put to work for you.
+At Pennington Law, our Round Rock domestic violence attorneys have handled hundreds of criminal cases and bring extensive legal knowledge and experience to your case.
+Call us today at 512-255-2733.

 If you currently face an abusive relationship or have been accused of domestic violence, you need a knowledgeable and dedicated domestic violence attorney in Round Rock to guide you through the legal process and pursue the protection you need.
+Contact us to get started!

 Under Texas law, domestic violence involves violence committed against a family or household member.
 A family member may be your spouse, former spouse, co-parent, cohabitant, or a person you have dated or engaged in a sexual relationship with.